Usher Syndrome in Children

 Key points about Usher syndrome in children

-- Usher syndrome is an inherited problem with both hearing loss and vision loss.
+- Usher syndrome is an inherited problem that includes hearing loss, vision loss, and balance problems.

-- Usher syndrome is passed on from parents to their children.
+- Usher syndrome is passed on from unaffected parents to their children.

 - If both parents are carriers, they have a 1 in 4 chance of having a child with Usher syndrome with each pregnancy.